On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion

 $\square$ \end{thm}

-By comparing the novel converse bound in Theorem~\ref{thm:two user converse} and Scheme~B in Theorem~\ref{thm:SchemeB}, we have the following performance guarantees under the constraint of uncoded cache placement (the proofs can be found in Appendix~\ref{sec:optimality K2}). \begin{thm}[Optimality for the two-user system] For the $(\Ksf,\Nsf)$ D2D private caching system with a trusted server where $\Nsf \geq \Ksf=2$, Scheme~B is optimal under the constraint of uncoded cache placement when $\frac{\Nsf}{2}\leq \Msf \leq \frac{\Nsf+1}{2} $ or $\frac{\Nsf(3\Nsf-5)}{2(2\Nsf-3)} \leq \Msf \leq \Nsf$.

-In general, under the constraint of uncoded cache placement, Scheme~B is order optimal to within a factor of $3$ (numerical simulations suggest $4/3$). $\square$ \end{thm}
+By comparing the new converse bound in Theorem~\ref{thm:two user converse} and Scheme~B in Theorem~\ref{thm:SchemeB}, we have the following optimality result under the constraint of uncoded cache placement (the proof can be found in Appendix~\ref{sec:optimality K2}). \begin{thm}[Optimality for the two-user system] For the $(\Ksf,\Nsf)=(2,\Nsf)$ D2D private caching system where $\Nsf \geq \Ksf=2$, Scheme~B in Theorem~\ref{thm:SchemeB} is exactly optimal under the constraint of uncoded cache placement when $\frac{\Nsf}{2}\leq \Msf \leq \frac{\Nsf+1}{2}$ or $\frac{\Nsf(3\Nsf-5)}{2(2\Nsf-3)} \leq \Msf \leq \Nsf$.
+Otherwise, Scheme~B is order optimal to within a factor of $3$ (numerical simulations suggest $4/3$).